 Going to the top of the Empire State Building can involve waiting in long lines, but the lines move quick and it’s worth it.
 The observatory is open until 2am and I’ve heard of people who have gone quite late and had no wait at all.
 Also, Top of the Rock (Rockefeller Center) is a valid alternative.

 Another cliche is New Yorkers sending their visitors off on the Staten Island ferry as a way to occupy them for a bit.
-But hey, it’s free and you do get good views.
+But hey, it’s free and you do get good views, including of the Statue of Liberty.
 I sorta recommend just turning around and coming straight back though.
 (Sorry, Staten Island…).
 It’s a 22-minute trip each way.

 Yes to museums including The Met and the Guggenheim (if you like museums).
 The Met has a “suggested donation” admission of $20 and the American Museum of Natural History has a suggested donation of $16.
 But those are just suggestion!
 If you want you can just give $1!
 And the MOMA — the Museum of Modern Art — is free on Fridays from 4pm to 8pm.
 The Guggenheim museum is Pay What You Wish on Saturdays from 5:45pm to 7:45pm.

 Yes, the 9/11 memorial is worth seeing; Wall Street is also in that vicinity, as is the South Street Seaport.
 The other side of Manhattan (the western side) by the North Cove is good as well.
+If you are there in warm weather you will see amazing superyachts docked at the North Cove marina.
 Here’s information on a pay-what-you-like walking tour of Lower Manhattan.